frequently asked questions

 What is co-mediation?

 Some conflicts involve issues that are complex or involve so many parties or issues that that more than one mediator is necessary to keep the process going.
 In such instances, co-mediation may be the appropriate approach.
 In co-mediation, two or more mediators work with the parties involved to facilitate the mediation process, making sure that everyone gets a chance to be heard on every issue and helping to synthesize many complex issues as you work toward an agreed solution.
+In addition, different mediators may have special and particular skills and experience they bring to the table, and certain disputes can be more efficiently addressed by such skilled mediators working together.

 Is mediation confidential?